 _

 Lorena Articardi (b.
-1992, Italian-Uruguayan), is a visual artist and scholar working with photography and motion images as her primary mediums.
-Purposely flawed, brutally honest; her subversive practice takes the form of an intimate photographic reportage that samples in fragments, and thinks of captures as a form of inscribed light-sensitive memory.
+1992, Italian-Uruguayan), is a visual artist and researcher working with photography and motion images as her primary mediums.
+She describes her material-discursive practice as a study on light, approaching light as both her medium and subject.
+Light is inherently restless and under such premise –as a light impression– thus is the photographic image.
+Purposely flawed and brutally honest, her subversive practice presents itself as an intimate photographic reportage that samples in fragments, and thinks of captures as a form of inscribed light-sensitive memory.

-She graduated as an Image and Sound Engineer from Universidad Católica del Uruguay, undertook Master of Fine Arts studies at Trondheim Academy of Fine Arts, NTNU, Norway; and is currently undertaking her Master of Arts in Photography at Aalto University, Finland.
-Lorena is an Assistant Professor at Universidad Católica del Uruguay since 2017, and has been working as curator for different artist-run galleries and programmes –in both Uruguay and Norway– since 2019.
-She is an active member of the art collective Laboratorio FAC –within FAC, Contemporary Art Foundation, Montevideo, Uruguay; and has exhibited her work internationally.
+She graduated with a Licentiate Degree in Image and Sound Engineering from Universidad Católica del Uruguay, undertook Master of Fine Arts studies at Trondheim Academy of Fine Arts, NTNU, Norway; and has recently finished her Master of Arts in Photography at Aalto University, Finland.
+Lorena has worked in a producer capacity for the Berlin-based art gallery Persons Projects –2022–, has taught as an assistant professor at Universidad Católica del Uruguay –2017-2021–, and has –since 2019– worked as curator and producer for a range of cultural programmes –whether artist-run, or more institutionally established– in both Uruguay and Norway.
+Her work is held in private collections in Finland and Germany, and she has exhibited her work in institutions such as the Finnish Museum of Photography –FI–, and Tsinghua University Art Museum –CN–, among others.

 Selected Exhibitions: